ssukijth0330/parsingHLS/README.md

     - From the terminal of VScode and type,
         'cargo run'

-        or run the binary file.
+        or run the binary executable file.

         'cd terget/debug',
         './parsingHLS'